 Chapel music

-Every Wednesday lunchtime in term, the Hertford College Music Society puts on a free, public music recital in the Chapel.
-The recitals start at 1.10 pm, and we try to conclude by 2 pm.
-Most performers are members of the college – students and staff – with the ocassional musical friend joining us.
+Every Wednesday lunchtime in term, the Hertford College Music Society (HCMS) puts on a free, public music recital in the Chapel.
+The recitals start at 1.10pm, and we try to conclude by 2pm.
+Most performers are members of the college – students and staff – with the occasional musical friend joining us.
 Performances range from solo instrumentalists and singers to larger ensembles.
-2020 lockdown recitals can be watched on the HCMS Lunchtime Recitals page.
+HCMS also has an orchestra, led by the Director of Music, and a student-led jazz band.
+These ensembles perform their own concerts and play for college events.

 Scholarships and awards

 We’re pleased to be able to offer a wide range of support to organists and choir singers at Hertford.
-Discover what we offer below and watch our video to find out more about opportunities for organists.
+Discover what we offer below.

 -